telerik/fiddler-everywhere-docs/knowledge-base/capturing-aws-traffic.md

     openssl x509 -inform DER -in ~/Desktop/FiddlerRootCertificate.crt -out ~/Desktop/FiddlerRootCertificate.pem
     ```

     >tip The sample path **~/Desktop/FiddlerRootCertificate.crt** might differ on your side, depending on the used operating system.

 4. Use the generated PEM file to set the `AWS_CA_BUNDLE` environment variable.
     ```Shell
     export AWS_CA_BUNDLE=~/Desktop/FiddlerRootCertificate.pem
     ```

     >tip The `AWS_CA_BUNDLE` specifies the path to a certificate bundle to use for HTTPS certificate validation.
 If defined, this environment variable overrides the value for the profile setting `ca_bundle`.

+5. Start capturing traffic generated from AWS CLI commands.
+    ```Shell
+    aws sts get-caller-identity
+    ```

 ## Reset AWS CLI to Default Settings